-Under the ERA Program Array has developed a social inclusion program known as DInA (Diversity and Inclusion at Array).
+Under the ERA Program, Array has developed a social inclusion initiative program known as DInA (Diversity and Inclusion at Array).
 This program focuses on providing employment to those facing social or economic hardships based on the identified groups.
 Figures 4a & 4b below highlights the six groups Array has identified and Figure 4c highlights the results.
-This program has currently been rolled out in Canada and the United States (U.S) with plans to roll it out at the other facilities in 2020.
+This program has currently been rolled out throughout our organization globally.